monmima/main-aide-memoire/php/forms_get_example-2.md

-# Getting user input: example 1
+# Forms and getting user input: example 1

 ## A simple calculator